Tattnall County woman opens free clothing boutique for children in need

 Glennville, Ga.
-(WSAV) — Meet Linda Durrence.
-She opened up Blossom Boutique in Glennville, Georgia several weeks ago back in January.
+(WSAV) — In January, Linda Durrence opened up Blossom Boutique in Glennville, Georgia.

 The storefront serves as a free clothing boutique for children in need.